 Like most doctors’ offices, minor surgery can be performed at the medical office.
 If the need is beyond those services, then patients are referred to the appropriate medical facility.

 Currently there are more than 70 providers at five Community Health Care locations.
 These include Doctors, Nurse Practitioners, Physician Assistants, Dentists and Hygienists

-Yes, people choose their doctor/dentist.
+Yes, people choose their doctor or dentist.
 Our medical and dental providers offer a wide range of abilities and experiences and patients choose the one that is right for them.
 Eighteen of our providers speak a second language including twelve who speak Spanish.

 Our Outreach Staff works with the patient to find an affordable nursing home.

 Community Health Care currently has more than 400 employees.

 Community Health Care accepts many private insurance plans as well as Medicare and Medicaid.
 Call your clinic to see if your insurance is one we work with.

 Yes, Community Health Care’s services are available to all; those with insurance and those without.
 Those that do not have an insurance plan we accept are billed according to the sliding fee scale.

 The Urgent Care Clinic at the Hilltop Regional Health Center provides care without an appointment to patients and the general community.
 However, all other clinics provide primary medical and dental services only for our patients and their families.
 Our goal is to be our patient’s family doctor.
 Our dental clinics are available for urgent care visits on a walk-in basis.

 No, Community Health Care provides primary medical and dental services for our patients and their families.
 Our goal is to be our patient’s family doctor.
 However, we accommodate the urgent needs of established patients with a referral only urgent care clinic and our dental clinics are available for urgent care visits on a walk-in basis.